corley/ng-startup-documentation/docs/07-restful-integration.md

 # REST resources

+## Introduction

+Web and mobile apps usually work with remote resources (webservices and REST endpoints).
+Angular give you some great tool make http calls, but we have add other modules so you can choos ethe best for you.

 ## $http
 Of course you can use $http, a module by Angular to make HTTP calls to a specific endpoint.